-Enter any foreign tax withheld and paid on dividends and other distributions on stock.
+Enter creditable foreign tax withheld and paid (within the meaning of section 901) on dividends and other distributions on stock.
 A RIC must report only the amount it elects to pass through to the recipient.
 Report this amount in U.S. dollars.